There are different techniques that we can use to handle errors in bash/shell scripting. Let us see each of these techniques one by one.

 First_command && Second_command

 The second command will only work if the first command does not throw any error.
-If the first command throws an error, then the second command will not be executed.
+If the first command throws an error, then you will not execute the second command.

 Let us run commands using &&:

 In this case, both commands will be executed as the first command will not throw any error.